duanemcguire/duaneblog/content/blog/doggie-doors.md

 title: "Pet Doors for Bebop"
 date: "2020-11-29"
 img: /images/excerpt/bebop-door1.jpg
+excrpt: "This is all about a doggie door."
 ---
 As fall approached, we knew we wanted a doggie door for Bebop.
 As first-time dog owners, that wasn't obvious at first.
 We had  trained Bebop to ask to go out by ringing a bell at the back door.
 It's great to see that training work, but there were a few problems with that:
 - Our ears aren't the best, and we didn't always hear Bebop's gentle ringing.